RechadSalma/ikth-counter-v3-rrouter-rhelmet-rlazy2022/README.md

 ---

-### Status: _completed most of what I wanted to do.
-However on live server host (Netlify), only the home page works (other path pages works too but only if you link to them through the home page), the other path pages do not work directly without be linked forward too_
+### Status: \_completed most of what I wanted to do.
+Not fancy at all but quite please with it as I learn a lot

 ##### 20220129